 Employees while on school premises and while performing their professional duties, often utilize materials, equipment and teaching aids, which are owned by themselves.
-Employees may therefore be compensated for self-owned material, equipment and/or teaching aids when these are lost while on school premises and while being used by the employee in the employee's professional duties.
+Employees may therefore be compensated for self-owned material, equipment and/or teaching aids when these are lost while on school premises and while being used by the employee in his/her professional duties.

-An employee shall be compensated for vandalism to the employee's motor vehicle when the employee is engaged in activities directly related to their employment.
+An employee shall be compensated for vandalism to his/her motor vehicle when the employee is engaged in activities directly related to his/her employment.